frheinze/headstart-nextjs/README.md

 ```

 ### Color specs (optional)
 I have implemented the possibility to buy products in different colors (product specs or variants).
-If you want to use this, you have to add the following properties to **specs**:
+If you want to use this feature, you have to add the following properties to **specs**:
 ```
 "xp": {
   "Type": "Color"